Architecture¶

 Determinism Guarantees¶

-- Rules and generators are registered and sorted deterministically (
+- Rules: registered and sorted deterministically (

 Error Handling Philosophy¶